davidwilson3/smart-on-fhir/README.md

 # How to run this program

-1. Clone or download this repository.
+1. Clone `git clone https://github.com/davidwilson3/smart-on-fhir.git` or download this repository.

 2. From the command line, go the to `./client` folder and run `npm i` to install all client NPM modules